-Known as the Day of Service, MLK Day is a way to honor his life and teaching by engaging in community action that continues to solve social problems.
+Known as the Day of Service, MLK Day is a way to honor Martin Luther King Jr.’s life and teaching by engaging in community action that continues to solve social problems.
 By participating in service-day activities, you can encourage your kids to give back, care for those in need, and build stronger communities.

 Create kits for the homeless